 - Weak grip

-If you have a disease that is known to increase your risk of this condition, make sure you get it treated.
+If you have a disease that is known to increase your risk for this condition, make sure you get it treated.
 This may help prevent amyloidosis.

 Amyloidosis - secondary systemic